ebourg/jsign/README.md

 #### Version 6.1 (in development)

 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
+* The error message displayed when the password of a PKCS#12 keystore is missing has been fixed

 #### Version 6.0 (2024-01-17)